SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

       "server":{
       }
    }

-After restarting the SQreamDB cluster, the execution plan details will be logged to the :ref:`standard SQreamDB logs directory<logging>`, as a message of type ``200``.
+After customizing the frequency, restart your SQreamDB cluster to have the execution plan details logged to the default SQreamDB :ref:`log directory<logging>`, as a :ref:`message type<message_type>` ``200``.

-You can see these messages with a text viewer or with queries on the log :ref:`foreign_tables`.
+You can view all log message details either using a text viewer or by creating dedicated :ref:`foreign table<foreign_tables>` to store and access the logs.

 Reading Execution Plans with a Foreign Table
 --------------------------------------------